aneeshmurali-n/AI-Turbine-Energy-Yield-Predictor/README.md

 These intuitive shortcuts empower you to work faster and focus on optimizing turbine performance without interruptions.

+## Note:
+The alert thresholds in this system serve as general guidelines and may vary depending on the turbine model, design specifications, and operational conditions.
+To ensure accurate monitoring and effective alerts, it is important to adjust the threshold parameters in the AMNai.json configuration file located in the installed directory.
+Parameters such as afdp_thresholds(Air Filter Difference Pressure), co_thresholds(Carbon Monoxide), tit_thresholds(Turbine Inlet Temperature), and cdp_thresholds(Compressor Discharge Pressure) should be customized to reflect the specific characteristics and performance requirements of the turbine.
+Proper adjustments will help achieve optimal system performance and precise diagnostics.

 ## Who Should Use This App?

 ✅ Gas Turbine Engineers  and Energy Operators: Optimize turbine operations for consistent energy output.